The Elephant Pump is a 20 meter rope pump.

-The Elephant Pump is a simple rope and washer pump with an enclosure which can be installed onto a protected shallow well reaching water table depth of up to 20 m.
+The Elephant Pump is a simple rope and washer pump with an enclosure that can be installed onto a protected shallow well-reaching water table depth of up to 20 m.

 This product has been implemented by Pump Aid with the help of NGOs and government organizations.

 Zimbabwe – Mvuramanzi Trust is another organization providing rope pumps in Zimbabwe.
 There are not many reported rope pump distributions in Malawi or Liberia.

-Pump Aid have created their own spin off of an open source technology known as the Rope Pump.
+Pump Aid has created its own spin-off of an open-source technology known as the Rope Pump.